 Digital Trends reached out to TCL for its comments on the situation.
 “We do not comment on the actions of our retail partners,” a TCL spokesperson responded.
 “However, we can confirm that TCL Televisions featuring the Google TV OS remain available for sale around the world.”
-This seems to be true — Best Buy Canada still.
+This seems to be true — Best Buy Canada still lists the 5-Series on its site.
 We also reached out to Best Buy for its comments, but we have yet to receive a response.

 The root cause of the 5-Series and 6-Series problems could be the onboard processors, which might simply not be powerful enough to run the Google TV interface smoothly.
 We recently had an opportunity to spend some hands-on time with the 5-Series Google TV and our reviewer, Caleb Denison, found the experience sluggish and buggy, which seems to mirror what buyers have been saying about these TVs.

 “Given this is TCL’s first go with a new smart TV platform,” Denison told me, “I expected a few bumps on the road, but my experience using the TV was a bit buggier than I expected.
 I found myself annoyed at times with its sluggishness and odd behavior.”

 Given that the Google TV software, which debuted on the Chromecast with Google TV, seems to run well on that device, it’s unlikely that it’s a